segeljakt/derive_less/README.md

 # Caveats

-Currently only supports tuple structs and enums with unnamed fields.
+Currently only supports tuple structs and enums with unnamed fields or unit fields.

 Fields and variants accept at most one `#[...]` due to current limitations in `macro_rules!`.